Google Ads update · in effect since 17 August 2026

 Rather have someone handle it?

 Reviewing targets across Performance Max and Shopping campaigns — and choosing the right one for your margins — is exactly the kind of thing we do for Shopify stores.
-We can audit your affected campaigns before 17 August and set targets that protect your profit while leaving room to scale.
+We can audit your affected campaigns and set targets that protect your profit while leaving room to scale — the fix works just as well after the date.

 Frequently asked questions